arun-kr-reddy/notes/notes/cplusplus.md

   myClass c = std::move(b);  // move constructor
   a = std::move(b);          // move assign operator
   ```
-- **rule of all or nothing:** define all 6 special functions (destructor + constructor + above 4) or define none, if none defined `default` functions used, if class has constant data member then above 4 functions are implicitly marked `delete` by compiler
+- **rule of all or nothing:** define all 6 special functions (destructor + constructor + above 4) or define none, if none defined `default` functions used
+  if class has constant data member then above 4 functions are implicitly marked `delete` by compiler
   ```cpp
   myClass() = default;               // autogenerated functions, may use shallow copy myClass(myClass &other) = delete;  // compilation error if called